-For requirements and directions on installing and initially configuring HPCA Core and Satellites Servers, refer to the HP Client Automation Core and Satellites Getting Started and Concepts Guide.
+For requirements and directions on installing and initially configuring HPCA Core and Satellites Servers, refer to the Installing HPCA chapter.

 HPCA Documentation

 The HP Client Automation documentation that is available on the media is also installed during the Core installation.
 These documents are available as PDFs and can be accessed on the Core server using the Windows Start menu, the shortcut link on the desktop, or by using a browser from any device with access to the Core server machine at: http://HPCA_Host:3466/docs, where HPCA_Host is the name of the server where HPCA is installed.